The Art of Short Fiction (Q3052)

 The module also contains a creative writing component.
 You will be encouraged to respond to texts each week by writing your own fictions and reflecting on them in a logbook.
-Up to half of the module will be given over to creative writing workshops run by the tutor, with materials and creative writing exercises provided by the tutor alongside discussions of writing practice.
+Up to half of the module will be given over to creative writing workshops run by the tutor, with materials and writing exercises provided by the tutor alongside discussions of writing practice.
 An anthology of students' creative writing is published each year as an outcome of this module.

 100%: Coursework (Portfolio)

 Contact hours and workload

 This module is approximately 150 hours of work.
 This breaks down into about 22 hours of contact time and about 128 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2022/23.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses: